Georgia Court Records

 Atlanta, GA 30349

-To request the marriage record in person, visit the State Office of Vital Records or any of the County Vital Records Offices in person with the relevant application documents.
+To request the marriage record in person, visit the State Office of Vital Records or any of the County Vital Records Offices with the relevant application documents.
+Depending on the local jurisdiction, marriage records may also be recorded or filed at the town level.
 Both offices are open for in-person marriage records requests from 8:00 a.m. to 4:00 p.m.
 Monday through Friday (except for state holidays).
 The State and County Office of Vital Records accepts cash payments for in-person requests for marriage records.

 How to Get a Marriage License in Georgia

-Marriage licenses and marriage certificates are distinct legal documents related to the marriage process, but they serve different purposes.
+Marriage licenses and certificates are distinct legal documents related to the marriage process but serve different purposes.
 Couples obtain marriage licenses before the wedding ceremony, granting permission for the marriage.
 Certificates, serving as proof that the marriage ceremony occurred, are issued after the wedding.
-Applicants for a marriage license in Georgia can apply for one at any county probate court.
+A marriage license applicant in Georgia can apply for one at any county probate court.
 They will only be issued if:

 - Are at least 18 years of age

-- At least one of the parties intending to get married is a resident of Georgia
+- At least one of the parties intending to get married is a Georgia resident.

 Both parties need to be present before they are issued a marriage license.
 If neither party is a resident of Georgia, the marriage license must be issued in the county where the marriage is to take place.
 Applicants for a marriage license will need to provide: